anuradha1992/Motivational-Interviewing-Dataset/README.md

 Please cite the following if you use this dataset:

-Welivita A. and Pu p.
-(2022).
+Welivita A. and Pu P. (2022).
 Curating a Large-Scale Motivational Interviewing Dataset using Peer Support Forums.
 In the 29th International Conference on Computational Linguistics (COLING).